 - There is a complicated ticketing process for the sights on Wawel Hill.
 You will need one ticket for the Royal Castle and there is a separate fee for each of its exhibitions.
 Another ticket is required for the Wawel Cathedral.
 The same goes for other areas.

-- Wieliczka Salt Mine is located just 10 kilometres from Krakow and easily accessible by trains.
+- Wieliczka Salt Mine is located just 10 kilometers from Krakow and is easily accessible by train.
 Take the train from Dworzec Główny (Central Station) to Wieliczka Rynek Kopalnia.
 The whole trip takes about 20 minutes and costs around 5€.

 - Admission to the salt mine is about 21€.
 A guide is included.
 Due to its popularity, it is recommended to book the ticket online in advance.
 Taking photos in the St. Kinga’s Chapel requires another ticket which can be purchased inside the mine.